 For more information on the program, contact Chanda Cooper at email@example.com.

-Conservation districts are political subdivisions of state government under the local direction of five-member boards of commissioners.
-In South Carolina, conservation district boundaries conform to county boundaries.
-The Richland Soil and Water Conservation District promotes the wise use of natural resources for the benefit of the citizens of Richland County.
+Conservation Districts are political subdivisions of state government under the local direction of five-member Boards of Commissioners.
+In South Carolina, Conservation District boundaries conform to County boundaries.
+The Richland Soil and Water Conservation District promotes the wise use and care of natural resources for long-term sustainability.